OxES/CBVshrink/README.md

 numpy, scipy, astropy, matplotlib, tqdm

 ## Description

+### Jump detection, classification, and removal

+The jump detection routines model the Kepler light curve as a Gaussian process (GP), and scan for discontinuities in the GP covariance matrix.
+Basic model selection approach is used to classify the identified discontinuities (between a jump, transit, and flare), and the discontinuities identified as jumps are corrected.

+The detection, classification, and correction routines can be directly accessed from `oxksc` package under `oxksc.jc`, or the `keplerjc` script can be used to correct Kepler light curves in MAST format.

+### Systematics correction

-This module uses the co-trending basis vectors (CBVs) derived by the Kepler PDC-MAP pipeline and published on the MAST archive to detrend individual Kepler light curves.
+The systematics removal routines use the co-trending basis vectors (CBVs) derived by the Kepler PDC-MAP pipeline and published on the MAST archive to detrend individual Kepler light curves.
 Like the PDC-MAP pipeline, each light curve is modelled as a linear combination of CBVs.
-However, here this model is implemented in a Variational Bayes (VB) framework, where the priors over the weights associated with each CBV are optimized to mximse the marginal likelihood of hte model.
+However, here this model is implemented in a Variational Bayes (VB) framework, where the priors over the weights associated with each CBV are optimized to maximse the marginal likelihood of hte model.
 Because we use zero-mean Gaussian priors for the weights, with hyper-priors on the widths of those priors centred on zero, any CBV not strongly supported by the data is not used in the final model.
 This approach, known as automatic